Guide to community living

-Moving out of University accommodation and into your first shared house/flat with friends is an exciting time.
-Along with more independence you will gain responsibilities, not just in paying the rent and bills, but also towards the people living around you.
+Moving out of University accommodation and into your first shared house or flat is an exciting time.
+Along with more independence you will gain other responsibilities, not just for paying the rent and bills, but also towards the people living around you.

 Whilst the vast majority of students and non-student residents live in harmony, lifestyle differences can cause distress and conflict.
 Things that may not seem important to you can be a major source of irritation and upset to non-student residents.
 The most common complaints about students received by the University involve:

 - rubbish not put out on collection day or bins left out permanently that obstruct access.